angrykim/agusmakmun.github.io/_posts/2018-06-10-Feature_engineering_strategies_for_FDS.md

 As the title shows us that this paper introduces various feature engineering strategies for creidt card fraud detection.

-Most of features in this paper have been used in the current Fraud Detection System (at least we have already implimented it internally).
+Most of features in this paper have been used in the current Fraud Detection System.

 However, There was an interesting analysis of the payment time, which attracted my attention.